They baited me with the words "New England" in the recipe name.

 Philadelphia Inquirer Recipe Exchange, June 21 1935, page 12 |

 New England Raisin Drops 1 cup sugar ¼ cup shortening ¼ cup butter 1 tsp baking soda ½ tsp salt 1 tsp baking powder 1 egg, well-beaten 1 cup thick sour milk, or buttermilk* 3 cups flour Raisins Cinnamon-sugar for sprinkling Heat oven to 375°.
 Grease a cookie sheet.
 Cream the sugar, butter, shortening, baking soda, baking powder, and salt.
-Add the egg, beat well.
+Add the egg.
+When it is mixed, add the sour milk and beat well.
 Then mix in the flour.
 Drop by the teaspoon onto baking sheets.
 This dough doesn't spread.
 It keeps its shape as you put it onto the pan.
 So if you prefer more neatly-shaped cookies, roll them into small balls before baking.
 Place three raisins onto each cookie, and press them into place.
 Then sprinkle the cookies with cinnamon sugar.
 Bake 10-12 minutes, or until golden on the bottom.
 (You can also tell they're done when the raisins puff up like balloons.) *You can also use sour cream.

 Bertha Lyman Shellington, 3 West Park Avenue, Haddonfield, NJ; Philadelphia Inquirer Recipe Exchange, June 21 1935, page 12